Next Exit

-Next Exit is an American manga-influenced comic series created by the comic artist Christy Lijewski.
+Next Exit is an American original English-language manga series created by the comic artist Christy Lijewski.
 It is her first running series starring the two characters Millicent Retrab (the girl with the map) and Markesh (travelling companion and muito-mysteriouso Alchemist) in their quest to try to escape from the world of Akaline, a plane inhabited by people, figments, shadows, demons, and dolls (all in the most literal sense of the words).